 I can’t recall what the legal limit was at that time, but it was a keeper and I put it on the stringer I had tied to my bait bucket with the shrimp aerator on it and dropped the fish in the water.

-In a half an hour we had three more trout to add to the stringer and I was tiring of having so many things attached to me as I fished.
+In half an hour we had three more trout to add to the stringer and I was tired of having so many things attached to me as I fished.
 I figured Kim could at least hold something.

 I walked back to her.
 She was in breast-deep water and seemed comfortable enough.
 There was no tide pull so she felt fine.

 I didn’t know what to give her, so I grabbed the stringer line and made a noose for around her neck.
 The line was long, so it wasn’t hanging off her neck, the fish were on the sandy bottom, so there was no weight pulling on her neck.

 I said, “Don’t lose that.
 That’s our dinner!”